 - Cable-driven parallel devices for 3D laser scan systems, in collaboration with GREEN LINE, 2017;

 - Intelligent cable-driven robots (ICABOT): an adaptive approach to robot design and control, PRIN2012 Project, 2015-2018.

 Thanks to a well-equipped electronic lab and leveraging the fast prototyping capabilities of the 3D printers at our disposal, we can develop original cable-driven robots from scratch, starting from the mechanical design up to actuation and sensorization.

 This prototype is a reconfigurable cable-driven parallel robot with a cubic workspace of 2m x 2m x 2m and a total installed power of 6 KW.

-This is a fully deployable laser scanner composed by a fixed high-end laser distance-measuring device, whose laser beam is reflected by an optical mirror mounted on the moving platform of a suspended CDPR.
+This is a fully deployable laser scanner composed of a fixed high-end laser distance-measuring device, whose laser beam is reflected by an optical mirror mounted on the moving platform of a suspended CDPR.

 This is a patented prototype of a redundantly-actuated CDPR with a planar configuration for laser engraving.

-Initially developed within a Master-thesis project, it is now subject of further studying and improvement by our team and students.
-Thanks to its intrinsic scalability and light-weight, we aim at industrializing this device for practical usage in real-case scenarios.
+Initially developed within a Master-thesis project, it is now the subject of further studying and improvement by our team and students.
+Thanks to its inherent scalability and light-weight, we aim to industrialise this device for practical use in real-case scenarios.